 The current leases for our manufacturing facility in Singapore will terminate on August 31, 2014.
 On October 14, 2013, Fluidigm Singapore Pte.
 Ltd., or Fluidigm Singapore, our wholly-owned subsidiary, accepted an offer of tenancy relating to the lease of a new manufacturing facility in Singapore, which expires on June 1, 2022.
-We expect to consolidate our manufacturing operations in the new space in the third quarter of 2014.
-Such a move will involve significant expense in connection with the establishment of new clean rooms, the movement and installation of key manufacturing equipment, and qualification of the new facility, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
-If our manufacturing capabilities are impaired by our move, we may not be able to manufacture and ship our products in a timely manner, which would adversely impact our business.
+We completed the consolidation of our manufacturing operations in the new space in July 2014, and expect to complete the site qualification in August 2014.
+Such a move involved significant efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment.
+A delay in the site qualification process could adversely affect our manufacturing activities.
+If our manufacturing capabilities are impaired, we may not be able to manufacture and ship our products in a timely manner, which would adversely impact our business.